matyushinleonid/k8s-hetzner/README.md

 # k8s-hetzner

 This repository provides a set of Terraform and Ansible scripts to provision a Kubernetes cluster on Hetzner Cloud.
-We use ipv4 networking and Cilium as the CNI.
+We use ipv4/ipv6 dual-stack networking and Cilium as the CNI.

 ## How to use